SolitaireNFT/ERC-NFT-with-ACL/eip.md

 ---

 ## Abstract
+This is a standard for NFT with Access Control Lists.
+It proposes an extension to ERC721 and ERC1155.
+For any specific NFT, different users (groups) have different ACLs such that this NFT can be "used" in various ways by different parties during the same period.
-This is a standard for separating ownership and rights of use on digital assets.
-It proposes an extension to ERC721 for NFTs to be utilized while preserving ownership.
+As a result, it separates ownership and rights of use on NFTs to unlock utility while preserving ownership.

 ## Motivation
-"Did I just buy a JPEG, or an NFT?"
+**"Did I just buy a JPEG, or an NFT?"**

 NFT skeptics, and, frankly, many NFT owners often have this question.
 NFTs gained explosive popularity in 2021.
 OpenSea, one of the major NFT marketplaces, reported $3.4 billion trading volume in August 2021.
 This jaw-dropping record got topped in just a few months: OpenSea hit an all-time high trading volume of $5 billion in January 2022.
 With this meteoric rise in user base and appreciation, there comes a tremendous growth on the supply side - As of January 2022, it is estimated that, every week, there are 20,000 to 50,000 sales of NFT projects, each of which usually consists of thousands of NFT assets.

 As the supply grows, NFT owners may want to grant different permissions to others like timed ownership(rental), derivative works (IP licensing), co-edit.
 For example, renting items in blockchain games, licensing and earning royalty from PFP derivative works, hiring builders to build properties on virtual lands.

 ## Specification